A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 A. Distribution within counties will be overseen by local health departments (LHD).
 IDPH will work with LHDs to ensure providers have adequate amounts of vaccine to support the municipalities/communities they serve.

-Q. Different COVID-19 vaccines are expected to be available.
-Which vaccine should I take?
+Q. Which COVID-19 vaccine should I take?

 Q. What happens if they run out of the vaccine before I get my second shot?